sebastian-tzub/diarization/README.md

 giving noticeably tighter speaker boundaries.
 A simpler `pyannote` + `whisper` overlap-merge pipeline (`diarization_pyannote.py`) is kept as an alternative.

-Both were run on the same clip; outputs are checked in for comparison:
+Both were run on the same video clip in test/dataset/world_cup; outputs are checked in for comparison:

 - `test/dataset/world_cup/wx_transcript.txt` — WhisperX
 - `test/dataset/world_cup/pyan_transcript.txt` — pyannote + whisper